SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

 ![Configuration - Data Source](../../assets/SAP_ALM_DP_API_SELECT.png?raw=true)

-When adding a datasource, the first thing to do is to select the proper `destination system` in the `Connection` section.
+When adding a datasource, the first thing to do is to select the proper `Destination System` in the `Connection` section.

 ![Data Source Setup - URL](../../assets/SAP%20CALM%20DP%20API%20DS%20SETTINGS.png?raw=true)